electrode-io/memcache/packages/memcache-client/README.md

     ],
     config: {
       retryFailedServerInterval: 1000, // milliseconds - how often to check failed servers
-      failedServerOutTime: 30000 // (ms) how long a failed server should be out before retrying it }
+      failedServerOutTime: 30000, // (ms) how long a failed server should be out before retrying it
-  },
+      keepLastServer: false
+    }
+  }
 }
 ```